Sarkarthelegend/beastupcoming/README.md

 All other credits mentioned on top of scripts

-Anything missing kindly let us know at [Daisy Support](@Beastupcoming_support) or simply submit a pull request on the readme.
+Anything missing kindly let us know at [Beastupcoming_support](@Beastupcoming_support) or simply submit a pull request on the readme.

 ## Devs & Contributors